TZstatsADS/Spring2020-Project1-ChaselChang/lib/README.md

 ### Code lib Folder

-The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).
+The lib directory contains data pre-processing file that generates the input data utlized in analysis report.

 Please see data_process.Rmd for pre-processing code.